Green Tea

 What is Green Tea?

 Legend has it that an ancient Chinese Emperor named Shennong was the man Who Discovered Green Tea.
 He had fallen asleep under an unknown tree with a cup of boiling water by his side.
 When he awoke, he found that leaves had dropped into his drink and had started infusing.
 Shennong decided to try it and almost immediately fell in love with his creation.
-But what is Green Tea made of?

-The Green Tea plant (Camellia sinensis) is, in fact, the same place you get Black, White and Oolong Tea.
-The difference between each variety happens at the factory.
 Loose Green Tea, in particular, undergoes only minimal processing, though slightly more than White Tea.
 Its lack of oxidation is the deciding factor that ensures it retains its natural character when brewed.

 Types of Green Tea

 It nevertheless remains vital to note that there are several types of Green Tea, each unique in its own right.
-There are fundamental differences between Matcha Tea and Green Tea dubbed “standard,” for example, as there are differences between standard Green Tea and Gunpowder Tea.
+There are fundamental differences between Matcha Tea and leaves dubbed “standard,” for example, as there are differences between standard Green Tea and Gunpowder Tea.
 It might sound somewhat confusing on the surface, so please allow us to explain in greater detail.

 What we call “standard” or “regular” Loose Leaf Green Tea is where the leaves remain largely intact following their time at the factory.
 Matcha, on the other hand, involves workers grinding the leaf into a powder that is extraordinarily high in antioxidants.
-Then there is Gunpowder Tea, as mentioned above, which uses whole leaves rolled into small, round pellets.
-And we’re barely scratching the surface.

 Jasmine Tea is another variety, a Flavoured Green Tea scented with jasmine flowers for a floral delight to the senses.
 Moroccan Mint Tea is similarly flavoured but with Peppermint Tea.
 There is even a type that uses the stem and stalks of the plant instead of the leaves, a Japanese Tea called Kukicha.
 The possibilities are almost endless, particularly when you buy from us.